-The Company has granted stock settled stock appreciation rights to employees and management that are denominated in the equity of certain nonpublicly traded subsidiaries of the Company.
+The Company has granted stock settled stock appreciation rights to employees and management that are denominated in the equity of certain non-publicly traded subsidiaries of the Company.
 These equity awards vest over a period of years or upon the occurrence of certain prescribed events.
-The value of the stock appreciation rights is tied to the value of the common stock of these subsidiaries.
+The value of the stock settled stock appreciation rights is tied to the value of the common stock of these subsidiaries.
 Accordingly, these interests only have value to the extent the relevant business appreciates in value above the initial value utilized to determine the exercise price.
 These interests can have significant value in the event of significant appreciation.
 The fair value of these interest is generally determined by the Board of Directors of the applicable subsidiary, which will occur at various dates through 2029.
 These equity awards are settled on a net basis, with the award holder entitled to receive a payment in IAC common shares equal to the intrinsic value of the award at exercise less an amount equal to the required cash tax withholding payment, which will be paid by the Company.
 The number of IAC common shares ultimately needed to settle these awards may vary significantly from the estimated number below as a result of both movements in our stock price and a determination of fair value of the relevant subsidiary that is different than our estimate.
 The expense associated with these equity awards is initially measured at fair value at the grant date and is expensed as stock-based compensation over the vesting term.
-The number of IAC common shares.
+The number of IAC common shares that would be required to settle these interests at current estimated fair values, including vested and unvested interests, at February 9, 2024 is 0.2 million shares.
 Withholding taxes, which will be paid by the Company on behalf of the employees upon exercise, would have been \$10.4 million at February 9, 2024, assuming a 50% withholding rate.

 Angi Inc. currently settles all of its equity awards on a net basis.
 Certain Angi Inc. stock appreciation rights issued prior to the transaction resulting in formation of Angi Inc. in 2017 (the "Combination") are settleable in either shares of Angi Inc. common stock or shares of IAC common stock at IAC's option.
-If settled in IAC common stock, Angi Inc. reimburses IAC in shares of Angi Inc.'s subsidiaries may be settled in either shares of Angi Inc. common stock or IAC common stock at IAC's or IAC common stock at IAC's option.
-To the extent shares of IAC common stock are issued in either shares of Angi Inc. is obligated to reimburse IAC for the cost of those shares by issuing shares of Angi Inc. common stock.
+If settled in IAC common stock, Angi Inc. reimburses IAC in shares of its common stock.
+At February 9, 2024 these awards are out of the money and have no intrinsic value.
+Certain equity awards denominated in shares of Angi Inc.'s subsidiaries may be settled in either shares of Angi Inc. common stock or IAC common stock at IAC's option.
+To the extent shares of IAC common stock are issued in settlement of these awards, Angi Inc. is obligated to reimburse IAC for the cost of those shares by issuing shares of Angi Inc. common stock.
 The aggregate intrinsic value of all other Angi Inc. equity awards, including stock options, RSUs and subsidiary denominated equity at February 9, 2024 is \$67.4 million; assuming these awards were net settled on that date, the withholding taxes that would be payable by Angi Inc. on behalf of the employees are \$32.5 million, assuming a 50% withholding rate, and Angi Inc. would have issued 14.1 million shares of its common stock.